Pangram: Other alphabetic scripts

-Non-Latin alphabetic or phonetic scripts such as Greek, Cyrillic, and others can also have pangrams.
+Non-Latin alphabetic or phonetic scripts such as Greek, Armenian, and others can also have pangrams.
 In some writing systems, exactly what counts as a distinct symbol can be debated.
 For example, many languages have accents or other diacritics, but one might count "é" and "e" as the same for pangrams.
 A similar problem arises for older English orthography that includes the long s ("ſ").